Ek Niranjan: Development

-Jagganadh and Prabhas worked together for the film Bujjigadu which was an average score in the box-office, Puri decided to do the duo again for Ek Niranjan.
+Jagganadh and Prabhas worked together for the film Bujjigadu which was a commercial success in the box-office, Puri decided to do the duo again for Ek Niranjan.
 Prabhas’s character is a strong, powerful, dynamic, rough and tough guy who is a bounty hunter.

 Kangana Ranaut, who is popular in Bollywood films, is making her debut in the Tollywood industry.
 Her character is said to be a guitar teacher.
 It was also said that she is acting in the film for a very big price of Rs.
 10 million.Puri, initially, approached her for Pokiri which Ileana D'Cruz has done, but she was unable to do the film due to the dates of Gangster.
 Sonu Sood will essay the villain in the film.
 The film is described to be a mass commercial entertainer mixed with action, emotions, drama, suspense, romance and comedy to appeal to the audiences.